 ‘Lock up your libraries if you like; but there is no gate, no lock, no bolt that you can set upon the freedom of my mind.’

-Virginia Woolf’s glorious declaration of intellectual freedom in A Room of One’s Own (1929) was the result of her female protagonist being prevented from entering Cambridge’s most prestigious library, the Wren Library at Trinity College (she calls it ‘an Oxbridge college’ in her book, but it’s easily identifiable).
-To be allowed to research in this beautiful library you still need to provide a letter of recommendation written by an academic, supporting your wish to consult original material.
-This post is about two of the college libraries that were open to women students from the beginning, and are now among Cambridge’s best-stocked and most beautiful reading spaces, accessible to anyone with a reader’s ticket.
+Virginia Woolf’s glorious declaration of intellectual freedom in A Room of One’s Own (1929) was the result of her female protagonist being prevented from entering the 17th-century Wren Library at Trinity College Cambridge (she calls it ‘an Oxbridge college’ in her book, but it’s easily identifiable).
+Woolf drew inspiration from her 1928 visit to Cambridge to give a lecture at the two women’s colleges.This post is about two of the college libraries that were open to women students from the beginning, and are now among Cambridge’s best-stocked reading spaces, accessible to anyone with a reader’s ticket.

 The right to read

-When Cambridge University’s first two colleges for women, Girton and Newnham, opened their doors (in 1869 and 1871 respectively), they offered their students a room of their own in which to live and study away from their families.
+When Cambridge University’s first two colleges for women, Girton and Newnham, opened their doors (in 1869 and 1871 respectively), they offered their students a ‘room of their own’ in which to live and study away from their families.
 ‘How much more effectually, & with how much less mental strain, a woman can study,’ Anne Jemima Clough, the first principal of Newnham College, wrote, ‘where all the arrangements of the house are made to suit the hours of study, — where she can have undisturbed possession of one room, — and where she can have access to any books that she may need.’1

 Having the right to read books in a library, even in a place like Cambridge, was not something that could be taken for granted in Victorian times.
-From the beginning, female students, lecturers, scholars and scientists at Cambridge had only limited access to most of the university’s libraries, lecture halls and laboratories because as women, they were not members of the university.
+From the beginning, female students, lecturers, scholars and scientists at Cambridge had only limited access to most of the university’s libraries, lecture halls and laboratories because as women, they were not permiited to be members of the university.

 A reading room of their own

-The answer for the women’s colleges was to build, not just study-bedrooms and dining halls for their students, but well-stocked libraries of their own.
+The answer for the women’s colleges was to build, not just residential and dining halls for their students, but well-stocked libraries of their own.
 To do this, they needed donations from members of the public.
 Tennyson, Ruskin and George Eliot were early supporters of Girton, and gave valuable gifts of books as well as money.
 Henrietta, Lady Stanley of Alderley (1807–1895) gave £1,000 towards the first Library, which was named after her in 1895.
 E. E. Constance Jones, Girton librarian from 1890 to 1893, recollected that ‘The library was to a great extent a lending library for the students, and the fine room which contained the bulk of our books at that time - the Stanley Library - was much frequented as a reading-room.’3 (Above is a painting of students at work there.
 Note the large shared table in the middle.)

 That room, with its beautiful stained-glass windows, is still there today, but in the 1930s, a bigger library was required to cope with Girton College’s increasing numbers of students and book collections, and the beautiful McMorran Library, with its awe-inspiring vaulted timber ceiling (see my photo below) was built.
 It has been expanded with a multi-award winning modern extension, and with over 95,000 books it’s still one of the largest, and arguably most-loved, libraries in the university.